content-island/workshop-step-by-step-guide/04-react-component/README.md

-# React Integration
+# 04 React Integration

-We said that Astro can easily integrate with your favorite frameworks.
-Let's see how to do that with React.
+We mentioned that Astro can easily integrate with your favorite frameworks.
+Let’s see how to do that with React.

-Just for the sake of practicing we are going to implement a _cool_ like button using React (this could be implemented using plain vanilla javascript but we want to practice React here).
+As a quick practice exercise, we’re going to implement a *cool* like button using React.
+(Of course, this could be done with plain vanilla JavaScript, but here we want to practice React.)

 ## Step 1: Install React

-Let's install React integration for Astro:
+Let’s install the React integration for Astro:

 ```bash
 npm install @astrojs/react
 ```

-Let's update the `astro.config.mjs` file to add the React integration:
+Now update the `astro.config.mjs` file to add the React integration:

 ```diff
 // @ts-check